igorbezsmertnyi/angular-2-rails-starterkit/README.md

 # angular-2-rails-starterkit
-gemfile for quick start angular 2 and rails api application
+quick start with angular 2 and rails api application